marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 ### You Probably Already Do It

-Most people, unless they are working on a complete R&D project, don't go into a feature with no clue whatsoever of how long it's going to take to complete.
+Most people, unless they are working on a R&D project, don't go into a feature with no clue whatsoever of how long it's going to take to complete.

 I'm sure that, if you're a developer, you're making estimates for yourself already.
 Of course these are not precise estimates, and you don't need a complex process to produce them.
 It's closer to a short reflexion based on your previous experiences solving similar problems.
 The result sounds like "this should take me a day or two" or "if I'm not done by the end of the week I'd be really surprised".
 It's perfectly fine to do this: you don't commit yourself, you don't set a hard date.